InfinityFreeHosting/mofh-client/README.md

     - password: The new password to set for the account.
 - availability
     - domain: The domain name or subdomain to check.
+- getUserDomains
+    - username: The unique, 8 character identifier of the account.

 ### Example